Tuition rates for full and part-time students for the 2019-2020 academic year,

-International applicants who accept the offer of admission must submit a copy of the financial guarantee demonstrating sufficient funds to meet educational expenses for the full program.
+International applicants who accept the offer of admission must submit an original or notarized financial guarantee demonstrating sufficient funds to meet educational expenses for the first year of study.
+Scanned copies of the original bank statement or bank letters are acceptable.
 The financial guarantee should be no more than 6 months old.
 Include a letter of sponsorship if the expenses will be paid by someone other than the student.
-The minimum amount you must cover to show solvency for immigration documents is $64,268 and includes the following costs:
+The minimum amount you must cover to show solvency for immigration documents is $37,328 and includes the following costs:

-Please note: $64,268 is the minimum amount you must show for immigration purposes.
-The student's actual expenses will be greater and does not include $1,200 estimated for books and supplies, as well as personal and transportation expenses.
+Please note: $37,328 is the minimum amount you must show for immigration purposes.
+The student's actual expenses may be greater.
 The financial explanation of costs per program can be seen on the tuition webpage.

 Immigration documents will be issued to you upon: